Bulats grammar - Nouns

 Possessive (’s) or the ‘of’ structure

-We use the possessive (’s) structure especially when the first noun is the name of a person, group of people, organization, country or animal.
+We use the possessive (’s) structure especially when the first noun is the name of a person, group of people, organisation, country or animal.
 Otherwise, we generally prefer a structure with ‘of’.
 Compare:

 - my father’s name the name of the book